4.18 Ongoing Case Planning

 9. A decision, based on (a) and (b) above, about whether the child may be returned home immediately and safely maintained in the home (Sec 475(5)(B));

-13. Ensures that the following components are always documented on the case plan documentation (in accordance with provisions of title IV-E of Social Security act):
+13. Ensures that the following components are always documented on the case plan documentation (in accordance with provisions of title IV-E of the Social Security Act):

 1. Permanency goal(s);